Prime Times to Start a Private Foundation

 Why should you choose Foundation Source to create and administer your private foundation?
 There are dozens of reasons, but we’ll give you three:

 - Speed: We have experienced staff and a proven process for creating private foundations quickly.
 How quickly?
-Your new foundation can up and running, ready to make grants, in as little as three business days.
+Your new foundation can be up and running, ready to make grants, in as little as three business days.

 - Cost: While cost is only one piece of the equation, it is an important one.
 Our set-up fees are significantly less than those others typically charge because our streamlined process saves time, enabling us to pass the savings along to you.